openharmony/docs/en/application-dev/reference/apis/js-apis-resourceschedule-workScheduler.md

 ## workScheduler.obtainAllWorks
 obtainAllWorks(callback : AsyncCallback\<void>): Array\<WorkInfo>

-Obtains all tasks associated with this application.
+Obtains all tasks associated with the application.
 This API uses an asynchronous callback to return the result.

 **System capability**: SystemCapability.ResourceSchedule.WorkScheduler